Trusted WordPress tutorials, when you need them most.

 by experts

-How to Edit wp-config.php File in WordPress
+How to Edit wp-config.php File in WordPress (Step by Step)

-What is wp-config.php File?
+What Is the wp-config.php File?

 As the name suggests, it is a configuration file that is part of all self-hosted WordPress sites.

-Unlike other files, wp-config.php file does not come built-in with WordPress rather it’s generated specifically for your site during the installation process.
+Unlike other core WordPress files, the wp-config.php file does not come built-in with WordPress.

-WordPress creating wp-config.php file during the installation
+WordPress database settings during installation

 WordPress stores your database information in the wp-config.php file.
-Without this information your WordPress website will not work, and you will get the ‘error establishing database connection‘ error.
+Without this information, your WordPress website will not work, and you will get the ‘error establishing database connection‘ error.

 Video Tutorial